Zentrik/TVC/README.md

 # Recommended Reading

 [My paper](Paper/Paper.pdf).
-The gain scheduling section is likely wrong as I didn't linearise about equilibrium points and didn't add an affine term to the state space model to account for this.
+The postion control gain scheduling section is wrong as I didn't linearise about equilibrium points and didn't add an affine term to the state space model to account for this.
 Also, the appendix is not complete.
 However, hopefully it is helpful and the references are also recommended to be read.

 [The Fundamentals of Control Theory](https://www.patreon.com/posts/book-is-now-free-28313078)